tfuru/browser-voice-plugin/README.md

 ### Overall

-Speech-js-me supports speaking text in the browser side, as well as the ability to pause, resume, and stop speaking.
-Currently, speech-js-me only supports Internet Explorer (Sapi.Spvoice library), Chrome, and Firefox (SpeechSynthesisUtterance Object).
+SpeechJs supports speaking text in the browser side, as well as the ability to pause, resume, and stop speaking.
+Currently, speechJs only supports Internet Explorer (Sapi.Spvoice library), Chrome, and Firefox (SpeechSynthesisUtterance Object).

 ### Options